Eminapascual-03/WD-Seatwork-1/readme.md

 Guiding Question:
 - What is the project
+  -This is the first activity on Web Design that is composed of One main header and footer and inside that is the 5 designs each of header and footer.
 - Whats the purpose
+  -The purpose of this project is to practice using HTML and CSS to build and style websites, learn how to reuse parts of a webpage like headers and footers, and showcase our creativity in designing layouts, buttons, and colors.
 - What are key components
+  - One main layout with a header and footer.
+  - 5 different header designs and 5 footer designs.
+  -Different buttons with animations
 - What technology used and how it is used
+  -HTML5 used to build the structure of the webpage like text, buttons, and images.
+  -CSS used to add style, color, spacing, fonts, shadows, and animations to make the site look nice.

 ### Key Components
 <!-- TODO: List of Key Components -->